forwards/conferences/How-to - Diversity Scholarships.md

-* Ideally give preference to individuals who have not been awarded DS in previous several years, but not a firm exclusion criteria, e.g., per Laura’s suggestion, some individuals may make continued and substantial contributions to R community, which would be worthwhile to recognize and support.
+* Ideally give preference to individuals who have not been awarded DS in previous several years, but not a firm exclusion criteria, e.g., per Laura’s suggestion, some individuals may make continued and substantial contributions to the R community, which would be worthwhile to recognize and support.

 <h4> Summary scores </h4>